Frequently Asked Questions ... with Answers

 You can call me a beer hunter, beer rater, beer geek, beer ticker, a scooper or a manic collector if you want.
 I for myself prefer simply beer hunter.
 I do not consider myself a beer expert.

-Of course 27 years of beer tasting have left behind some traces of knowledge but as I know at least one more knowledgeable person in my hometown what should I pretend to ? :-) And after all, this is a hobby, not a job.
-Nevertheless, I have been invited several times as a beer judge at national (Schweizer Bier des Jahres 2008, 2009 and 2010) and international competitions (Mondial de la Bière, Montreal 2012).
+Of course 30 years of beer tasting have left behind some traces of knowledge but as I know at least one more knowledgeable person in my hometown what should I pretend to ? :-) And after all, this is a hobby, not a job.
+Nevertheless, I have been invited several times as a beer judge at national and international competitions (see more details at the botton of this page).

 Why do you have such a strange hobby?
 Are you crazy or sick ?

 This is another easy question to answer: just because it's fun to me!
 Regarding the sickness, notorious beer scooper Gazza Prescott has found similarity between beer ticking and the Asperger Syndrome (AS).